manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		   The **Code** tab displays a message.

 			```
-			This branch is xx commits behind oracle:master.
+			This branch is xx commits behind oracle:main.
 			```

 		1. Click **Fetch upstream** > **Fetch and merge**.
-		   Verify that you have <i>Successfully fetched and fast-forwarded from upstream oracle:master</i>.
+		   Verify that you have <i>Successfully fetched and fast-forwarded from upstream oracle:main</i>.

 			```
-			This branch is even with oracle:master.
+			This branch is even with oracle:main.
 			```

 		The fork repo is now updated.

 		----
-		## 2. To update the clone from fork (GitHub Desktop)
+		## 2. To update clone from fork (GitHub Desktop)

 		1. Open **GitHub Desktop**.
 It displays a message.